out-post/sentinel/README.md

 ### 🪪 Licensing

 This project is licensed under a custom license made only for this bot.
-While it is not possible to redistribute the code of this bot, we highly encourage you to clone this repository, make changes and improvements, and even self-host your own instance of Sentinel Bodyguard.
+While it is possible to redistribute the code of this bot, we highly encourage you to clone this repository, make changes and improvements, and even self-host your own instance of Sentinel Bodyguard.